Lewandowski back in Bayern training as Davies joins new team-mates

 The teenage winger has joined from Vancouver Whitecaps and will be available to play for Bayern after the Bundesliga's winter break.

-"My first impressions of the training ground were great," said Davies.
+"My first impressions of the training ground were great," Davies said.
 "As a kid I dreamed of being part of such a big club.

 "Now I am and it's unbelievable.
 I'm very excited and looking forward to my time.
 I want to prove myself every day in training and work hard."